bradleythornton/minimal-mistakes/_pages/about.md

 **Employment**

 I’m a Security Engineer working with a Fortune 15 company.
 I participate in multiple CTF events, belong to several security focused organizations, and attend numerous conferences on the subject.
 Historically, I've served in various roles in relation to privilege identity and access management.
-I've built out some of the world’s largest implementations of privilege identity access systems, predominantly in shared access and multi-factor authentications.
+I've built out some of the world’s largest implementations of privileged identity access systems, predominantly in shared access and multi-factor authentications.

 **Education/Certification**